 The operation of sections 428A and 428B will be supported by regulations.
 These will prescribe the requirements that councils are to comply with when appointing their Audit, Risk and Improvement Committee and establishing their risk management framework and internal audit function.
 They will also include internal audit as a function of the ARIC under section 428A (2) (i) of the Local Government Act.
+Importantly, the Office of Local Government recommends that Audit, Risk and Improvement Committee meetings should not be open to the public.

-The Local Government Regulation will also prescribe a Model Internal Audit Charter and Model Terms of Reference for Audit, Risk and Improvement Committees, which all councils must adopt and comply with when operating their internal audit function.
-The discussion paper describes the key requirements that will ultimately be prescribed by the Local Government Regulation.
+The Local Government Regulation will also prescribe a Model Internal Audit Charter and Model Terms of Reference for Audit, Risk and Improvement Committees, which all Councils must adopt and comply with when operating their internal audit function.
+The discussion paper "A New Risk management and Internal Audit Framework" describes the key requirements that will ultimately be prescribed by the Local Government Regulation.